DanielJding/The-instructions-of-repository/README.md

-The instructions of repository\n pythontest1\n
+The instructions of repository

+pythontest1

 Just for learning python